 - You've reached the web space of Ulf Dittmer.
 This site looks a bit different than other places, as it's running on wiki software, and I can't be bothered to make it look visually nice.
 Hopefully you've come for the content.
 If you're looking for something in particular, use the search box.

 - RecentMovies has notes about movies I've seen, going all the way back to 2004.

 - BrewpubsBerlin keeps track of which brewpubs I've visited in Berlin and elsewhere in Germany.
 It includes my impressions, web links, addresses and a Google map showing them all.
 PubsBerlin lists most of the English and Irish pubs in the city, although I haven't visited most of them.

 - Some stuff I've written, mostly tech articles and book reviews, can be found in MyWriting

 - If you've been here before, check out RecentChanges to see what's new.

-- Added PdfboxAnnotation - example code that shows how to alter the appearance of text in a PDF (highlighting, underlining and striking out) using the Apache PDFBox library
+- Added PdfboxAnnotation, PdfboxTable and PdfboxReplace - example codes that show how to alter the appearance of text in a PDF (highlighting, underlining and striking out), how to add tables to a PDF, and how to search and replace text in a PDF, all with the help of the Apache PDFBox library

 - A writeup of our Hurtigruten trip along the Norwegian coast in German and English with lots of pictures